emoiroux/spring-boot-rest-contact/README.md

-# Spring boot RESTful Web API message scheduler
+# Contact RESTful Web API

-A Spring boot RESTful Web API that schedules messages to be printed in the console.
+A contact API made with spring boot.

 ## Prerequisites

 - Install Eclipse with Spring Tools 4
 - To test the API, you can install SoapUI (https://www.soapui.org/downloads/soapui.html)

-I used awaitility (https://github.com/awaitility/awaitility) to write a test case.
-All the rest are spring boot and its libraries.

 ## Install

 ### Import the project in Eclipse

-Import the Git project: https://github.com/emoiroux/spring-boot-rest-message-scheduler.git
+Import the Git project in Eclipse

 ## Run Spring Boot App

 Right-click on the project -> Run As -> Spring Boot App

-## Test the API

-Send HTTP Post request to /api/v1/messages/message with the following Json structure :

-{"hour":H,"minute":M,"second":S, "message":"MSG"}

-With
-- H = hour between 0 and 23 (one-digit number if < 10)
-- M = Minute between 0 and 59 (one-digit number if < 10)
-- S = Second between 0 and 59 (one-digit number if < 10)
-- MSG = message to be scheduled (not empty)

 ## Run JUnit tests
+To test, make sure Spring boot app does not run.

-- Run src/test/java/com.challenge.scheduler.UserMessageIntegrationTest with ** Junit test 4 **
+- Run src/test/java/com.modesttree.contact.UserContactIntegrationTest with ** Junit test 4 **
 - For more informations about the test cases, check the comments.

 ## Author